ubiquity-whilefoo/daemon-pull-review/README.md

 # `@ubiquity-os/daemon-pull-review`

-This is a high context aware GitHub organization integrated bot that uses the Anthopic Claude 3.5 Sonnet model to provide automated reviews and feeback to Github pull requests.
+This is a high context aware GitHub organization integrated bot that uses the Anthropic Claude 3.5 Sonnet model to provide automated reviews and feeback to Github pull requests.

 ## Usage